swcarpentry/shell-novice/02-create.md

 > ## Creating Files in a Different Way {.challenge}
 >
-> In this lesson, you learned how to create a text file using the nano command.
-Now, in the Unix (i.e. Mac OS/Linux) terminal, try the following command in your directory:
+> In this lesson, you learned how to create a text file using the `nano` text editor.
+Now, try the following command in your Desktop directory:
 >
+> $ cd /path/to/Desktop  # change to your Desktop directory
 > $ touch my_file.txt
+>
 > What did the touch command do?
+Do you see those files show up on the Desktop?
 >
 > Use ls -l to inspect the file sizes.
 What is the size of my_file.txt?
 >